-If you own a brick-and-mortar business, deciding when to open a second location to grow your business is a critical question.
-Small business expansion isn’t something to take lightly.
-Open too soon and you risk overextending your resources.
-Wait too long and you could lose invaluable momentum and competitive advantages.
+If you own a brick-and-mortar business, deciding when to open a second location to grow your business is an important piece of your business expansion strategy.
+And it’s not something to take lightly: If you open too soon you can risk overextending your resources.
+But if you wait too long you could lose invaluable momentum, competitive advantages, and the perfect location.

 How do you know when it’s time?
-This list of essential indicators can help you make the best decision for your business.
+It depends on many factors unique to your business, but this list of essential indicators can guide you to make the best decision.

 How to know when you’re ready to open a second location